SeallLab/Mindframe/README.md

   warnings should surface for you specifically.
 - **Recommendation mode** — general or task-based, explained in plain language right in the toggle so the choice is easy to make.
-- **Recommendation display settings** — how many recommendations you see at once, and whether to only show ones with a clear action attached.

 Changes save automatically in the background so there's no separate save button to remember.